iamkira420/library-management-system/README.md

 New records and status updates are automatically saved back to this file.

-# Sample Data Formar of the data in the File mentioned above
+# Sample Format of the data in the File mentioned above

 Fornat:
 ```